rparmer/tekton/README.md

     - possible support for configmaps

 ### Chicken/egg scenario
-Adding a directory filter to the eventlistener helped address the chicken/egg scenario, but it did not solve it completely.
+Adding a directory filter to the EventListener helped address the chicken/egg scenario, but it did not solve it completely.
 Here is an example filter used to only trigger a pipeline when content changes in the `demo` directory.
 ```yaml
 - name: "only on 'demo' directory changes"
   ref: